Advertisement

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Tennessee Valley Housing Services, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Tennessee Valley Housing Services manages approximately 1,110 assisted housing units (463 Section 8, 647 Public Housing), and wait times depend on turnover and demand in Morristown.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Programs Offered at Tennessee Valley Housing Services
+Programs at Tennessee Valley Housing Services

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) closed

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Tennessee Valley Housing Services provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Morristown.
+This program serves approximately 463 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

-PBV Project-Based Voucher
+PBV Project-Based Voucher closed

-Project-Based Vouchers are attached to specific apartment complexes or units.
+Project-Based Vouchers at Tennessee Valley Housing Services are attached to specific apartment complexes or units in Morristown.
 Unlike the standard Housing Choice Voucher, PBV assistance stays with the property — not with you.
 However, after one year of occupancy, you may request a standard portable voucher.
 PBV waitlists often move faster because fewer applicants know about them.

-Public Housing Public Housing
+Public Housing Public Housing closed

-Public Housing units are owned and operated directly by the housing authority.
+Public Housing units at Tennessee Valley Housing Services are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
-Units range from apartments to townhomes and are maintained by the PHA.
+Tennessee Valley Housing Services manages approximately 647 Public Housing units in Morristown.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.

 Frequently Asked Questions